smsUTAR/CourtEaseV8/README.md

 ## Pre-requisite
 1. Type 'composer install' to install the vendor folder.

+2. Run npm install and npm run dev in the command line.

-2. Create a new .env file, then copy the code from .env.example and paste it on the newly created .env file
+3. Create a new .env file, then copy the code from .env.example and paste it on the newly created .env file

-3. Migrate all the tables from 'database/migrations' by performing 'php artisan migrate'.
+4. Migrate all the tables from 'database/migrations' by performing 'php artisan migrate'.

-4. Seed the CourtSeeder by typing 'php db:seed' in the command prompt.
+5. Seed the CourtSeeder by typing 'php db:seed' in the command prompt.

-5. Insert court images in 'storage/app/public' so that you are able to view the court image in the application.
+6. Insert court images in 'storage/app/public' so that you are able to view the court image in the application.

-6. Rename your images from 'court_1' to 'court_6'.
+7. Rename your images from 'court_1' to 'court_6'.
 You do not need to rename the images uploaded later by yourselves.

-7. To let the picture show in the view, you need to run 'php artisan storage:link'.
+8. To let the picture show in the view, you need to run 'php artisan storage:link'.

 ## Instructions
 1. To access the normal user's login page, type in 'localhost:8000/login'; to access the admin's login page, type in 'localhost:8000/admin/login'.